bwva/HTML-SpinnerElem/README.md

   const sp  = new SpinnerElement( {} );
   console.log( sp.toString() );
 ```
-Returns a string encompassing the entire shadow DOM fragment of the spinner, for debugging
+Returns a string encompassing the entire shadow DOM fragment of the spinner, for debugging and exporting

 ## Technical Notes